Gordon User Guide: Running Jobs on Regular Compute Nodes

 qsub -I -q normal -l nodes=2:ppn=16:native:noflash,walltime=30:00 -A abc123

 :noflash is requested, the interactive job may land on a mix of nodes with and without SSDs.
 Be reminded that this only applies to jobs submitted without a batch script, and jobs submitted via a submission script automatically receive the

 Monitoring and deleting jobs

 Use the qstat command to monitor your jobs and qdel to delete a job.
 Some useful options are described below.
 For a more detailed understanding of the queues see the User Guide section Torque in Depth.

 MPI jobs are run using the mpirun_rsh command.
 When your job starts, TORQUE will create a PBS_NODEFILE listing the nodes that had been assigned to your job, with each node name replicated ppn times.
 Typically ppn will be set equal to the number of physical cores on a node (16 for Gordon) and the number of MPI processes will be set equal to nodes x ppn.
 Relevant lines from a batch script are shown below.

 Sometimes you may want to run fewer than 16 MPI processes per node; for instance, if the per-process memory footprint is too large (> 4 GB on Gordon) to execute one process per core or you are running a hybrid application that had been developed using MPI and OpenMP.
-In these cases you will want to set ppn to reflect the reduced number of processes per node.
+In these cases you should us the ibrun command and the -npernode option instead: